revaturelabs/interviewquestions/Java/Maven/Project Coordinates.md

 <details><summary> <b> Show Answer </b></summary>

-- Group identifier- Is the way of grouping different maven artifacts.
+- `groupId`- Is the way of grouping different maven artifacts.
-- Artifact - Is the way of identifying the artifact.(Like JAR, WAR)
+- `artifactId` - Is the way of identifying the artifact.(Like JAR, WAR)
-- Version - Particular release of the project, denotes different versions in same artifacts and same repository.
+- `version` - Particular release of the project, denotes different versions in same artifacts and same repository.

 </details>